-One way to remove racoons from your property is to trap them—and by trap we mean capture, not kill (it’s illegal to kill raccoons in B.C.).
-But before you get all animal bounty hunter like, remember this, they have razor-sharp teeth, grasping hands, and are bigger and heavier than a thanksgiving turkey.
-They are known to literally drown medium size dogs when they feel threathened.
+One way to remove raccoons from your property is to trap them—and by trap, we mean capture, not kill (it’s illegal to kill raccoons in B.C.).
+But before you get all animal bounty hunters like, remember this, they have razor-sharp teeth, grasping hands, and are bigger and heavier than a thanksgiving turkey.
+They are known to literally drown medium size dogs when they feel threatened.

-For the rest of you do-it- yourselfers out there, here are some handy tips on how to trap a racoon.
-Catching a racoon can be tricky, but it’s not as hard as you might think.
-To be a successful racoon trapper, you just need to remember two key things—raccoons are curious and they are always on the lookout for food.
+For the rest of you do-it-yourselfers out there, here are some handy tips on how to trap a raccoon.
+Catching a raccoon can be tricky, but it’s not as hard as you might think.
+To be a successful raccoon trapper, you just need to remember two key things—raccoons are curious and they are always on the lookout for food.

 First of all size matters, when it comes to simple, safe, and sympathetic solutions to capturing raccoons, remember, not all traps are created equal.
 Some are humane, some are illegal, and some are just down-right cruel.
 There are plenty of options out there, so do your homework.
 Essentially, you’ll be looking for a “live trap” that won’t kill or harm the animal.

-Once you find a humane racoon trap, choose the right size.
+Once you find a humane raccoon trap, choose the right size.
 Raccoons don’t like confined spaces, so don’t waste your money on a trap that’s too small.
 Conversely, you don’t one that’s too large either.
-The weight of the racoon might not trigger the door, resulting in a free lunch for them and a new playpen for your cat or dog.
+The weight of the raccoon might not trigger the door, resulting in a free lunch for them and a new playpen for your cat or dog.

 How to catch a raccoon trap and place the trap properly